TeleRAG: Efficient Retrieval-Augmented Generation Inference with Lookahead Retrieval: Evaluation

-Among the test pipelines, the best speedup of $2.11\times$ is achieved in the Iter-RetGen pipeline on HotpotQA, because this pipeline involves frequent retrieval operations and generally short LLM outputs, which enhances the relative impact of retrieval acceleration.
-Another notable improvement is in the SubQuestion \hyphenation{pipe-line} pipeline, where \sys achieves approximately $1.85\times$ speedup across all datasets.
+Among the test pipelines, the best speedup of 2.11$\times$ is achieved in the Iter-RetGen pipeline on HotpotQA.
+It's because Iter-RetGen involves frequent retrieval operations and has generally short LLM outputs, which enhances the relative impact of retrieval acceleration.
+Another notable improvement is in the SubQuestion pipeline, where \sys achieves approximately 1.85$\times$ speedup across all datasets.
 This pipeline uses LLM-generated sub-questions and performs batched retrievals of 3 to 4 queries in its retrieval stage.
 CPU-based retrieval suffers from limited parallelism in such scenarios, but \sys efficiently utilizes GPU parallelism, significantly enhancing performance.

-When deploying \llama, speedups with \sys slightly decrease compared to \llamasmall{}, primarily due to increased LLM latency and reduced available memory for prefetching.
-Still, \sys achieves approximately $1.3\times$ speedup across datasets, with a peak improvement of $1.82\times$ for Iter-RetGen pipeline on HotpotQA.
-Achieving these results with only $3.75$\,GB of remaining GPU memory (after accounting for \llama (16\,GB), the embedding model (1\,GB), and other miscellaneous tensors) highlights \sys{}'s robust capability in accelerating RAG inference even under tight GPU memory constraints.
+When deploying \llama, the speedups from \sys{} are slightly smaller than with \llamasmall{}, mainly because the larger LLM incurs higher inference latency and leaves less GPU memory available for prefetching.
+Nevertheless, \sys{} still delivers an average speedup of about 1.3$\times$ across datasets, with a peak improvement of 1.82$\times$ for Iter-RetGen on HotpotQA.
+Notably, these gains are achieved with only 3.75\,GB of remaining GPU memory after accounting for \llama (16\,GB), the embedding model (1\,GB), the KV cache, and other miscellaneous tensors.
+This result highlights \sys{}'s strong ability to accelerate RAG inference even under tight GPU memory constraints.